fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 :::

 In this case, we are using the attention block right after the embeddings.
-This means that we can amplify or suppress certain[]{#id421 .indexterm} word embeddings.
+This means that we can amplify or suppress certain word embeddings.
 Equally, we could use the attention block after the LSTM.
 In many cases, you will find attention blocks to be powerful tools in your arsenal when it comes to building models that deal with any kind of sequence, especially in NLP.